banner-brands.png

 ITC-04: Inter-State B2C Supplies Refund Claim

-This return is filed by registered taxpayers to claim a refund of input tax credit (ITC) on inward supplies of goods received from unregistered suppliers located in another state.
-It ensures that businesses are not penalized for taxes paid on inter-state purchases, helping them recover excess ITC.
+ITC-04 is a quarterly return filed by manufacturers (principals) to provide details of goods sent to job workers and received back..
+It ensures that businesses are not penalized for taxes paid on interstate purchases, helping them recover excess ITC.

 Remember, not all types of GST returns apply to all businesses.
 The ones you need to file depend on your specific registration type and activities.